Morbius: The Midnight Sons

 Jack Russell tracks Morbius to St. Jude's Hospital, offering to help the man learn how to live with his newest mutation rather than attempt to fight it.
-Morbius refuses this viewpoint, arguing that being a living vampire is a curse he should not accept.
+Morbius refuses this viewpoint, arguing that being a pseudo-vampire is a curse he should not accept.
 Later, fearing his condition is worsening, Morbius attempts to cure himself with "necro-technology" used by the Nightstalkers, but this fails.
-Morbius also attempts feeding on the blood of the vampire Hannibal King to see if it affects him, only to discover his body simply rejects vampire blood since it is "lifeless."
+Morbius also attempts feeding on the blood of the true undead vampire and detective Hannibal King to see if it satisfies his bloodlust, only to discover that his body simply rejects vampire blood because it is "lifeless".

-At the hospital, Morbius meets and is romantically pursued by Mandy Tyler, the executive administrative assistant of the hospital's hematology department.
+At the hospital, Morbius meets, and is romantically pursued by, Mandy Tyler, the executive administrative assistant of the hospital's hematology department.
 Mandy later learns of Morbius' true nature and tells him she accepts it.
-On a date, Mandy reveals she is part of a private fetish club whose members emulate vampires by drinking blood.
+On a date, Mandy reveals she is part of a private fetish club whose members emulate true undead vampires by drinking blood.
 Morbius meets the club's leader, Brian DeWolff.
 Formerly the vigilante called the Wraith, DeWolff is secretly using his psionic powers to turn the club members into followers who will perform terrorist acts against the NYPD.
-With the cyborg Deathlok, Morbius halts the "vampire cult" from committing a terrorist bombing and then seemingly kills DeWolff.
+With the help of the cyborg Deathlok, Morbius halts the "vampire cult" from committing a terrorist bombing and then seemingly kills DeWolff.

-Thanks to traces of Lilin blood still in Morbius' body, the spirit of a Lilin called Bloodthirst begins guiding the Living Vampire's mind.
+Thanks to traces of Lilin blood still in Morbius' body, the spirit of a Lilin called Bloodthirst begins guiding Morbius' mind.
 Bloodthirst influences Morbius to use the Darkhold, a book of corrupt magic, to resurrect Martine Bancroft.
 Morbius then realizes this was a scheme by the Lilin, who use Martine's body so that one of their own, a being called Parasite, may now have a body.
 Bloodthirst then takes full possession of Morbius' body and attacks the Midnight Sons with the help of Martine/Parasite.
-With help from Dr. Strange, Morbius reasserts control over his own body.
+With help from Doctor Strange, Morbius reasserts control over his own body.
 To defeat Parasite, Morbius then kills Martine's body, forcing the Lilin spirit out of her so it can be destroyed.
 Later, Martine's true spirit is revived and restored to her body, but the resurrection process leaves her a true undead vampire, unable to feel touch.
-She also claims to lack her full ability to experience emotions, including the love she used to have for Michael.
+She also claims to lack her full ability to experience emotions, including the love she used to have for Morbius.
 Martine moves into Morbius' home, but becomes frustrated by her new condition.
 Soon afterward, Morbius expels the traces of Lilin blood in his body so that Bloodthirst cannot influence him further.
-Bloodthirst is able to manifest a new vampiric body for himself and seriously injures both Jacob and Mandy before Morbius finally destroys him.
-Morbius decides to distance himself from Mandy in order to protect her.
+Bloodthirst is able to manifest a new body of a true undead vampire for himself and seriously injures both Jacob and Mandy before Morbius finally destroys him.
+Morbius decides to distance himself from Mandy to protect her.